 On January 1, 2019, the Company adopted the new standard on leases, Accounting Standard Codification 842, which establishes a comprehensive new lease accounting model.
 The following steps were taken to be consistent with the guidance in accounting for leases under the new standard.
 The Company determines if an arrangement is a lease at inception.
 The Company elected the practical expedient to adopt the policy to not separate lease and non-lease components.
-Operating leases are included in operating lease right-of-use assets, ROU, and operating lease liabilities on the Company's consolidated balance sheets.
+Operating leases are included in operating lease right-of-use (ROU) assets and operating lease liabilities on the Company's consolidated balance sheets.
 Operating lease ROU assets represent the Company's right to use an underlying asset for the lease term and operating lease liabilities represent the Company's obligation to make lease payments arising from the lease.
-Operating lease ROU assets are recognized based on the present value of lease payments over the lease term.
+Operating lease ROU assets and operating lease liabilities are recognized based on the present value of lease payments over the lease term.
 As most of the Company's leases do not provide an implicit rate, the Company uses its incremental borrowing rate in determining the present value of lease payments.
 The operating lease ROU asset also includes any lease payments made and excludes lease incentives.
-The Company's lease terms may include options to extend or terminate the lease when it is reasonably certain that the Company will exercise such options to extend or terminate the lease payments is recognized on a straight-line basis over the lease term.
+The Company's lease terms may include options to extend or terminate the lease when it is reasonably certain that the Company will exercise such options to extend or terminate the lease term.